EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Description: Organism the protein was expressed in.
   - Term: OBO:OBI_0100026
 - organism_tax_id
-  - Type: string
+  - Type: Identifier
   - Description: Taxonomy identifier of the expression host.
-- uniprotid
+- references
-  - Type: string
+  - Type: Identifier[]
-  - Description: Unique identifier referencing a protein entry at UniProt.
-Use this identifier to initialize the object from the UniProt database.
-  - Term: OBO:MI_1097
+  - Description: Array of references to publications, database entries etc. that describe the protein.

-### Complex [_AbstractSpecies_]
+### Complex

 This object describes complexes made of reactants and/or proteins that were used or produced in the course of the experiment.